engie-group/zabel-elements/README.md

 - SquashTM

-Elements are of two kinds: _ManagedServices_, that represent services that are managed by the Zabel platform, and _Utilities_, that represent services that are used by the Zabel platform.
+Elements are of two kinds: _ManagedServices_, that represent services that are managed by Zabel, and _Utilities_, that represent services that are used by Zabel.
 In the above list, Kubernetes is a utility.
 The other elements are managed services.

 You can use this library independently of the Zabel platform, as it has